timiTao/ValueObject/doc/adr/0003-use-of-beberlei-assert-library.md

 ## Context

-The issue motivating this decision, and any context that influences or constrains the decision.

 For quick develop, it is best to move with battle-tested libraries. `Beberlei/assert` library is well known.
 The method of stopping by exception force to use `try/catch` block.
 We want also have the possibility to throw own exceptions in the domain, that doesn't need to extend class or implements interfaces outside of domain project.

 ## Decision